 Teaching in Turkey

-As Istanbul is an ever-growing city with its population increasing around 5 % per annum, the teaching opportunities here are plentiful, both on the European and the Asian side of the city.
-Many course participants have found a teaching position by the end of the four-week TESOL Certification Program, and if it’s not before completion of the course, they usually secure a paid position within one or two weeks after.
-If you’re not looking to work in Istanbul, there are plenty of opportunities in basically every major city in Turkey.
+The teaching opportunities in Izmir are plentiful.
+Many course participants have found a teaching position by the end of the four-week CELTA Certification Program, and if it’s not before completion of the course, they usually secure a paid position within one or two weeks after.
+If you’re not looking to work in Izmir, there are plenty of opportunities in basically every major city in Turkey.
 Ankara, Antalya, Bursa, Diyarbakir and of course the country’s capital — Istanbul.
-All have a high demand for teachers.
+All have a high demand for English teachers.

-There are numerous language schools catering to every level from primary schools to businesses.
+Language schools cater to every level from primary schools to businesses.
 Jobs at Universities and K-12 schools are available, but a bit harder to find and usually require a university degree in a relevant field or previous experience in respective school settings.

 Although language schools in Turkey usually hire new teachers year round, your chances of landing a job quickly significantly increase if you are around late August and September, and in January.

-A full time teacher typically works around 30 hours a week.
-In the beginning of their careers, most teachers get hired part time and have jobs at different schools.
+A full-time teacher typically works around 30 hours a week.
+At the beginning of their careers, most teachers get hired part-time and have jobs at different schools.
 Some teachers wait until they are more experienced, as most schools will eventually give them additional hours once they have proven to be successful.
 The contract length in Turkey tends to be a bit longer, as many schools will help their teachers get a residence permit or a work visa.
 Typically, a teacher works on a 10-12 month contract.

 In some cases, you will be able to pick up the phone or send an email and you will get hired in advance.
 However, most schools will want to interview potential teaching staff in person.